Section 11 – General: legal rights apply to those "charged with an offence"

 The Canadian Bill of Rights includes a number of substantive rights similar to those under section 11, but they are not all expressly limited to persons “charged with an offence”.
 The International Covenant on Civil and Political Rights, binding on Canada, also gathers together similar rights related to the penal process (largely at Articles 14 and 15), again with the same caveat.

 Individual rights protected under the various provisions of section 11 of the Charter can receive residual protection under section 7.

-For commentary on the purpose of the various rights under section 11, see the individual section.
-11 entries corresponding to those rights.
-Supreme Court jurisprudence explains the purpose of section.
-11 generally as protecting liberty and security interests of persons accused of crimes, while noting that it is not the sole source of such protection under the Charter (R. v.
+For commentary on the purpose of the various rights under section 11, see the individual section 11 entries corresponding to those rights.
+Supreme Court jurisprudence explains the purpose of section 11 generally as protecting liberty and security interests of persons accused of crimes, while noting that it is not the sole source of such protection under the Charter (R. v.
 Kalanj, 1 S.C.R.
 1594).
-With respect to the opening words of section 11, “charged with an offence”, the Supreme Court has taken an interpretive approach that seeks to “harmoniz[e] as much as possible” all of the subsections of section 11 (see R. v.
+With respect to the opening words of section 11, “charged with an offence”, the Supreme Court has taken an interpretive approach that seeks to “harmoniz[e] as much as possible” all of the sections of section 11 (see R. v.
 Potvin, 2 S.C.R.
 880, page 908 and R. v.
 MacDougall, 3 S.C.R.
 45, paragraph 11).

 Section 11 provides a number of rights to those persons who are "charged with an offence".
 Therefore, the section will only apply in situations where a person falls within the meaning of this phrase.